What is the World Marathon Challenge?

 What are the temperature variations?

-The temperatures will likely range from --20 C to +25 C. See the chart below.
+The temperatures will likely range from -10 C to +25 C.

 What gear should I wear?

-Particpants will be given outer polar clothing for travelling to Antarctica: A wind pants, parka coat and polar boots.
-Details of additional Antarctic clothing requirements, including cold weather running gear, can be obtained on the Antarctic Ice Marathon website.
-Suitable clothing for temperatures ranging from 0 C to +25 C should be obtained for the other six continents.
+Particpants will be advised on clothing for Antarctica.
+Suitable clothing for temperatures ranging from about +5 C to +30 C should be obtained for the other six continents.